somechris/qansible/roles/apache-website/README.txt

   definitions.
 Each item is a dictionary holding:
    * `alias`: (Default: '') (Optional) If set, configures the location as alias for this file/directory on the file system.
+   * `auth`: If defined, specifies the authentication/authorization for this location as dictionary.
+The available key/values are:
+     * `ldap-groups`: A list of LDAP group names.
+The user is authorized, if it is any of them.
+     Authorization requirements are merged with parents.
+So if for example membership in the group `staff` is required for `/foo`, and group `analytics` for `/foo/bar`, then one needs to be both in `staff` and `analytics` to access `/foo/bar`.
+(This helps to avoid accidentally nixing net_access requirements on parents)
    * `cors`: (Default: ``) (Optional) If `allow-all-simple`, white-list simple requests through CORS.
    * `is_cgi`: If True, treat this location as cgi and allow to execute them.